spcanelon/TidyTuesdayAltText/README.md

 [data-raw/ttTweets2021.csv](data-raw/ttTweets2021.csv)

 A dataset containing the alternative text for media shared in 2021 as part of the TidyTuesday social project, and other attributes.
+More information can be found using `?ttTweets2021`.

 -   Dates included: January 1, 2021 to April 4, 2021.
 -   Observations (rows): There are 1032 rows in this dataset.
 Each row